wp-plugins/tumblr-widget-for-wordpress/readme.txt

 == Description ==

 Tumblr Widget allows you to display the contents of a Tumblr in any widget-enabled area of your WordPress blog.
 You can import all Tumblr posts or specify certain categories (photo, link, quotation, etc.) to display.

+Requires cURL and SimpleXML.
+(Most PHP installations have these features enabled by default.)

 If you find this plugin useful, I'd love to check out your site.
 Send me an email and let me know where you're using it!
 I'm also available for custom WordPress development projects. gabe.roth@gmail.com